 New laptops and desktop PCs have Micro or regular SDHC card reader that can use to insert Dash Cam cards.
 You can convert a micro SDHC card to an SDHC card by purchasing an SDHC Card Holder/ Reader from Amazon for less than nine bucks.

 Android phones are coming with micro SDHC card slot, and you can directly put the micro SDHC card from dash cam to your Android phone.
 Use any compatible Android video player (List of Android Video / Movie Player Apps that Support All Formats) to playback this video on your phone.

 In Russia, Dash Cams are very common, and you may see some amazing footage captured by the Russian drivers while they were driving.
 You can capture the entire pleasure trip of the next vacation ride with a decent dash camera with a 32GB or 64GB size memory card.

 Dash cams are coming at an affordable price varies from $20 to $300 range based on the hardware and software features.
 These dash cams can automatically record live videos as long as you are on the road.
-It is crucial to select the right camera with right specification and features based on your requirement and budget.
+It is crucial to select the right camera with the right specification and features based on your requirement and budget.